|Luxury Rating:||3.8 / 5|

 Terrific introductory bonus

-The Amex Gold card is currently offering new cardholders 60,000 Membership Rewards points if they spend $4,000 in the first six months.
-This is not only the highest Amex Gold card bonus to date, but it also beats out the majority of rewards cards.
-The current welcome bonus also gives you three more months to meet the spending requirement than is usually offered on the card.
-If you redeem these points for travel bookings through American Express Travel, they’re worth around $600.
+The Amex Gold card is currently offering new cardholders 60,000 Membership Rewards points if they spend $4,000 on eligible purchases within the first six months.
+This is not only the highest Amex Gold card bonus to date, but it also beats out the bonus you’ll find on many competing rewards cards.
+The current welcome bonus also gives you three more months to meet the spending requirement than is usually offered on the card (rewards cards typically only offer a three-month timeframe for earning the bonus, versus six with the Amex Gold).

 If you spend a significant amount on food purchases – whether you prefer dining in or eating out – the American Express Gold card makes it easy to rack up rewards.
-At restaurants worldwide, including takeout and delivery, the Amex Gold Card earns 4 Membership Rewards points per dollar.
+At restaurants, including takeout and delivery in the U.S., the Amex Gold Card earns 4 Membership Rewards points per dollar.
 Uber Eats also counts as part of the 4 point-per-dollar bonus category, allowing you to earn bonus points for getting your favorites delivered.

 You’ll also earn 4 points per dollar at U.S. supermarkets on your first $25,000 in spending per calendar year and 1 point per dollar after you meet that threshold.
-Though having no spending cap would be ideal, $25,000 is a generous limit, giving you a decent cushion of just over $2,000 in monthly spending at U.S. supermarkets.
+Though having no spending cap would be ideal, a $25,000 cap per calendar year is a generous limit, giving you a nice cushion of just over $2,000 in monthly spending at U.S. supermarkets.

-This is one of the best combined rewards rates you can find in these categories, making the card a shoo-in as of the best credit cards for restaurants and supermarkets.
-Indeed, since dining and groceries are two of the most popular consumer spending categories, the Amex Gold card’s rewards rate ranks at the very top of the CreditCards.com database of over 130 rewards cards, landing in the top 1% among cards in this category.
+This is one of the best combined rewards rates you can find in these categories, making the card a shoo-in as one of the best cards for restaurants and supermarkets.
+Since dining and groceries are two of the most popular consumer spending categories, the Amex Gold card’s rewards rate ranks at the very top of the CreditCards.com reards cards ranking database, landing in the top 1% among cards in this category.
 If your spending habits match those of the average person, you can come very close to covering the annual fee just from the rewards you earn on these purchases.